 - How the behaviour affected you physically, emotionally, or financially

-Keeping a written diary or notes during the relationship can also strengthen your testimony.
+Keeping a written diary during the relationship can significantly strengthen your account, particularly in cases involving emotional abuse or coercive control.

 2. Witness Statements